-Preamble: To be open-minded is not to be a pacifist.
-It’s something far harder and more important — something that entertains a wide range of possibilities.
+To be open-minded is not to be a pacifist.
+It’s something harder and more important — something that entertains a wide range of possibilities.
 Evolution is an ongoing process that requires sentient beings to weigh reality according to the data.
-Place emotional or moral opinion above the data and one risks abandoning evolution for dogma
+Put emotional or moral opinion above the data, and one risks abandoning evolution for dogma.

 Sad but true, but mostly true.
-It takes both violence and peace to make things happen.
+Like it or not, it takes both violence and peace to make things happen.

-Here’s to enduring success, the only real moralism to speak of.
+Here’s to enduring success, the only moralism that matters down the line.

 From the collection of writings EON: THE ANGRY COMING OF AGE